 If and when thoughts about your DUI pop up – and they likely will, and the chatter may grow intense as you get into this exercise – acknowledge them, but let them go.
 You will have time to think those thoughts later.
 For now, you just want to focus on the breathing.
 Set a timer behind that will go off in 15 minutes, and tell yourself that you can “touch” those thoughts and worries once the timer goes off.
 Every time you have a non-breath related thought, let it float away from you, as a child might let a helium balloon float into the clouds.

 Hopefully, that exercise can give you a little sense of peace and quiet and help you improve your concentration.
-For practical help with your Los Angeles DUI defense, get in touch with attorney Michael Kraut of the Kraut Law Group.
+For practical help with your Los Angeles DUI defense, get in touch with attorney Michael Kraut of the Kraut Criminal & DUI Lawyers.
 Mr. Kraut is a Harvard Law School educated ex-prosecutor who can help you make smarter decisions about your case.